Woodrow Wilson Videos - higher education fellowships

 The Woodrow Wilson Foundation occasionally posts video from various events associated with the Foundation’s work.
-Following are a collection of clips that present a look at Woodrow Wilson and some of its partners.scholarships and fellowships
+Following are a collection of clips that present a look at Woodrow Wilson and some of its partners.higher education fellowships

 WW Fellow's students create solar design: not "shop class" anymore | WISH-TV 8

 , a 2011 WW Indiana Teaching Fellow , teaches engineering and technology at Sheridan High School in Sheridan, Indiana.
 As , his students have created an alternative energy plan to power their school.
 The local school board is considering the proposal.Original air date: November 16, 2012.
 More on the story in this three-minute video.

 W. K. Kellogg Foundation-Woodrow Wilson Michigan Teaching Fellows Featured on American Black Journal